The Grower’s Guide to Plant Sap Analysis

 Plant sap analysis is NOT for identifying a one-time nutrient deficiency or those who want a yearly plant nutrient test.
 Tissue testing is far better for this purpose.

-Plant sap analysis should only be used by those who have the ability to make a QUICK nutrient application - fertigation, topdress, or foliar - after receiving the results of the test.
+Plant sap analysis should only be used by those who have the ability to make a quick nutrient application - fertigation, topdress, or foliar - after receiving the results of the test.

 Plant sap analysis should NOT be used if you don't have someone who can help you analyze the results.
 Note: I've had very bad experience with the labs doing the recommendations!
-Way more on that below.
+Much more on that below.

 3. Choosing the Wrong Plant Sap Lab